tripleee/SmokeDetector-wiki/Privileges.md

 * ***ALWAYS PUSH TO MASTER, NEVER DEPLOY!***
 * Generally it's fine to directly push minor changes (e.g. privilege, blacklist, watchlist, regex, and spam check changes, bug fixes) to master without any reviews; it is recommended that you make a PR and ask for reviews on any major changes (e.g. refactoring, changed functionality, new commands, new rules)

+One of the project's owners on GitHub can add you as a collaborator via https://github.com/orgs/Charcoal-SE/outside-collaborators

 ### SmokeDetector Runner (MS)

 Note that you can still run a SmokeDetector instance without this privilege; however its functionality will be limited without it.